artagnon/dotfiles/README.md

 # dotfiles

 artagnon's dotfiles.
-Clone and run `make`.
+Clone into ~/dotfiles and run `make`.